jodur/ESPEASY_Plugin_ITHO/README.md

 33 -Itho to high speed with hardware timer (30 min)

-In the plugin you are able to define 3 RF device ID's for the existing RF remote controls the plugin is listning to to update the state of the fan.
+In the plugin you are able to define 3 RF device ID's for the existing RF remote controls the plugin is listning to, to update the state of the fan.
-You are able to capture the id of you RF remote, by setting the log settings to 3 in the advanced settings menu.
+You are able to capture the id of you RF remote, by setting the log settings to 3, in the advanced settings menu.
 After pressing a button, you will see the ID of the RF.

 In case a timerfunction is called (timer 1..3), a internal timer is running as estimate for the elapsed time.